buildspace/buildspace-projects/Solana_Pay_Store/en/Section_0/Lesson_1_What_Are_We_building.md

 ### 🤘 See an issue?
 Want to improve something?
 Fix it yourself ;)
 All this content is completely open-source.
 If you see an issue, typo, etc — you can fix it yourself easily and make a PR!
 If you need help doing this, DM @alec in the Discord :).
 At the very least, drop a ⭐ on the repo if you're feeling fancy!
 Let's get you some open-source rep!!!

-### 👀 Curious about working in web3?
-People seem to think web3 just needs people who can code smart contracts or write code that interfaces w/ the blockchain.
-Not true.

-There is so much work to do and most of the work doesn't even have to do with smart contracts lol.
-Being an engineer in web3 just means you take your web2 skills and apply them to web3.

-Web3 also desperately needs designers, product managers, marketers, and more.

-We're partnered with a bunch of awesome web3 companies that want to hire people from the buildspace network.

-We got companies like OpenSea, Edge and Node, and Chainlink as partners.
-Even if you're just curious, click "Work" in the header and check out the opportunities!!

-Worst case scenario, you get to talk to some really cool people in web3.

 ### 🚨 Progress Report
 Please do this else Raza will be sad :(